diogoventura/Challenge_API/README.md

-# Desafio API
+# Challenge API

-Aplicativo de desafio para manipulação de dados usndo a API do github e banco de dados.
+Challenge app for data manipulation using github and database API.

-🚀 O que fez?
+🚀 What did you do?
-1. Busca o nome e local da api do github e gravar em um banco postgreSQL.
+1. Search the name and location of the api from github and write to a postgreSQL database.
-2. Exibi todos os usuário cadastrados na base de dados.
+2. Display all users registered in the database.
-3. lista os usuário pelo local.
+3. List users by location.
-4. consultar as linguagens/repositorios dos usuário cadastrados.
+4. consult the languages/repositories of the registered users.

-🧩 Rotas:
+🧩 Routes:
-//consultar o nome e inserir no banco <name, location, email, bio, repositorio>
+//consult the name and insert in the bank <name, location, email, bio, repositories>
-router.get('/PesquisandoPerfil/GitHub/:name', controller.presquisarPerfilGitHub)
+router.get('/SearchingProfile/GitHub/:name', controller.searchingProfileGitHub)
-//todos os usuário que estão no banco router.get('/users', usersController.get)
+//All users that are in the database router.get('/users', usersController.get)
-//faz a pesquisa por location
+//Search by location
 router.get('/users/location/:location', usersController.getByLocation)

-⚙ Ferramentas:
+⚙ Tools:
 Node.js, Express, PostgreSQL, Javascript, Helmet

-🛠 Iniciando:
+🛠 Starting:
-1. Clone o repositório rodando no seu terminal/cmd git clone
+1. Clone the repository running in your terminal/cmd git clone
-2. Entre na pasta do projeto e rode npm para instalar todas as dependências
+2. Enter the project folder and run npm to install all dependencies
-3. Crie a o banco de dados da aplicação utilizando a plataforma PostgreSQL (seguir este tutorial: https://www.prisma.io/dataguide/postgresql/connecting-to-postgresql-databases)
+3. Create the application database using the PostgreSQL platform (follow this tutorial: https://www.prisma.io/dataguide/postgresql/connecting-to-postgresql-databases)
-4. Crie um arquivo .env:
+4. Create a file .env:
 APP_PORT=8080

 DB_HOST=localhost